wendyverdonk93/docs/content/payment-methods/billing-suite/e-invoicing/how-does-e-invoicing-work.md

 ### Delivery address

-MultiSafepay can enable support for different delivery and invoice addresses upon request.
-Please contact your account manager for more information.
+MultiSafepay can enable support for different delivery and invoice addresses upon request. email your account manager for more information.

 ### Transaction flow
 The transaction flow shows the different ways a transaction can be processed.
 This differs per payment method.